iliaskarim/CocoaSoundCloudAPI/Sharing.md

 When the user is done entering metadata and setting the sharing options, you should end up with an array of connections that the user has chosen.

 In case of *private* sharing, provide a way to specify an array of email adresses.
-SoundCloud will take care of sending the mail, and shares internally if the user if he already has a SoundCloud account!
+SoundCloud will take care of sending the mail, and shares internally if the user already has a SoundCloud account!

 Upload the file
 ---------------